Academy

 Simple reminder (1 day before)

-'Hi [Name], just a heads-up — your appointment is tomorrow at [time].
+"Hi [Name], just a reminder — your appointment is tomorrow at [time].
 See you then!
-[Your name] [confirm/reschedule link]'
+[Your name]\n\n[confirm/reschedule link]"

 Short reminder (2 hours before)

-'Hi [Name], see you in a couple of hours at [time].
-[Your name]'
+"Hi [Name], see you in a couple of hours at [time].
+[Your name]"

 Confirmation request

-'Hi [Name], your appointment is on [date] at [time].
-Can you confirm you're coming? [confirm link]'
+"Hi [Name], your appointment is on [date] at [time].
+Can you confirm you're coming? [confirm link]"

 Last-minute slot

-'Hi [Name], I have a free slot today at [time] — first response gets it.
+"Hi [Name], I have a free slot today at [time] — first response gets it.
 Let me know!
-[Your name]'
+[Your name]"

 Start free